Spring is here! Celebrate with 25% off our All Access app subscription đ¸ Learn More

 No

 Strawberries grow in temperate regions worldwide, and humans have been harvesting wild strawberries and learning to cultivate the fruit for centuries.
-There are tons of varieties to try – some the size of your fingernail, others the size of your hand; some red or pink, others purple or white; some deliciously sweet, others tart like pineapple.
+There are tons of varieties to try â some the size of your fingernail, others the size of your hand; some red or pink, others purple or white; some deliciously sweet, others tart like pineapple.
 From the delicate Alpine strawberry to the hefty Fragaria Chandler, there are many varieties to explore.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-If your strawberries are very big and very soft and ripe, you can offer a whole strawberry (stem removed) if you feel comfortable.
-While not necessary, you can cut off the strawberry’s tip to reduce the choking risk a bit further.
-If the whole berry is able to fit into the child's mouth, it is too small and should be sliced or mashed.
+If the strawberry is very big and very soft and ripe, you can offer a whole strawberry (stem removed) if you feel comfortable.
+While not necessary, you can cut off the strawberryâs tip to reduce the choking risk a bit further.
+If the whole berry is able to fit into the childâs mouth, it is too small and should be mashed or cooked.
 To check if the berry is soft enough, press it between your fingers and make sure it gives under slight pressure.
 If you have to press hard for it to give, it is too firm.
-Similarly, if the berry gets munched down to a size that makes you uncomfortable, remove the berry and replace with a new, large berry.
-If your strawberries are small, mash or slice the fruit before serving.
+If the berry gets munched down to a size that makes you uncomfortable, remove the berry and replace with a new, large berry.
+If your strawberries are small, mash or cook the fruit before serving.
 To help baby consume more mashed strawberries, stir the fruit into yogurt or warm cereal.

 At this age, you can start offering thin slices of strawberry.
-Note that paper-thin slices will likely be difficult for babies to pick up and may stick to baby’s tongue or the roof of their mouth.
+Note that paper-thin slices will likely be difficult for babies to pick up and may stick to babyâs tongue or the roof of their mouth and cause some gagging.

 How to serve strawberries to babies by age

 Yes.
 Strawberries are a potential choking hazard, especially when the fruit is firm, round, or small.
-To reduce the risk, choose very large, soft, and ripe berries, and prepare and serve them in an age-appropriate way.
-As always, make sure to create a safe eating environment and stay within arm's reach of baby at mealtime.
-For more information on choking, visit our sections on gagging and choking and familiarize yourself with the list of common choking hazards.
+To reduce the risk, choose very large, soft, and ripe berries, and prepare and serve them in an age-appropriate way as described in the How to Serve section.
+As always, make sure to create a safe eating environment and stay within reach of baby during meals.Â

-No. Strawberry is not considered to be a common allergen, although allergenic proteins in the strawberry fruit have been identified.
-Interestingly, the strawberry proteins that cause allergic reactions are less likely to be found in white strawberries.
-What’s more common than allergy is a harmless skin reaction around the mouth from the acidity of the fruit.
+Whatâs more common than allergy is a harmless skin reaction around the mouth from the acidity of the fruit.
 Although not an allergic reaction, strawberries and other acidic fruits can also cause or worsen diaper rash when consumed in excess.
 If this occurs, apply a thick barrier cream or ointment to the diaper area and limit prolonged contact with a wet/dirty diaper.

 Individuals with Oral Allergy Syndrome (also known as pollen food allergy syndrome), particularly those who are allergic to birch pollen, may be sensitive to strawberries.
 Oral Allergy Syndrome typically causes mild, temporary itching, tingling, or burning in the mouth, which usually resolves on its own.
 Cooking the fruit can minimize the reaction.